The Centre was instituted by WHO in 1989, and came under the National Institute for Public Health and the Environment in 1998.

 This website is partly bilingual, partly monolingual, either in English or in Dutch, depending on intended user groups and availability of information in either one or both languages.
 The website is complementary to the classifications website of WHO: www.who.int/classifications/en.

-ICF, ICD-10, ICPC-2 and CMSV are available online in Dutch in a Classification Browser.
+ICF, ICD-10, and ICD-O are available online in Dutch in a Classification Browser.

 Receive the WHO-FIC newsletter